knewplay/oop-fundamentals/oop_fundamentals.md

         this.fire_power = fire_power  # Unique attribute for Dragon
     END function

-    public function attack():
-        print("The Dragon breathes fire!")
-        # Define the attack mechanics for the Dragon here
-    END function

     public function fly():
         print("The Dragon takes to the skies!")
         # Define the flying mechanics here